Want to know what England is famous for? Here’s a list of the most famous England attributes to make the most of our beautiful country…

 Having penned numerous plays, sonnets, long narrative poems and other debated works that have been translated into every major language; William Shakespeare is a name you can’t avoid if you have English classes in school.

 His most renowned comedies and tragedies include Hamlet, Romeo and Juliet, Macbeth, Taming of the Shrew and more.
-To this day, his plays are still performed on stage and turned into movies.
+To this day, his plays are still performed on stage and turned into movies set in England.
 There are even movies made of William Shakespeare himself!

 Living in England it can be easy to forget how much wonderful homegrown literature we have around us, but a visit to Stratford Upon Avon should sort that out!